 Use the following steps to enable SCIM support.
 To complete this process, you’ll also need the documentation your IdP provides.
 Look for topics that refer to configuring or enabling a service provider for SCIM provisioning.

 Note: After enabling SCIM, users and their attributes should be managed through the IdP.
-Changes made within Tableau Online directly may result in unexpected behaviour and overwritten values.
+Changes made within Tableau Cloud directly may result in unexpected behaviour and overwritten values.

-Sign in to your Tableau Online site as a site administrator, and select Settings > Authentication.
+Sign in to your Tableau Cloud site as a site administrator, and select Settings > Authentication.

-On the Authentication page in Tableau Online, under Automatic Provisioning and Group Synchronisation (SCIM), tick the Enable SCIM box.
+On the Authentication page, under Automatic Provisioning and Group Synchronisation (SCIM), select the Enable SCIM tick box.

 This populates the Base URL and Secret boxes with values you will use in the IdP’s SCIM configuration.

 Copy the secret token value, and then navigate to your IdP settings.
-Paste the Tableau Online SCIM secret token in the appropriate field.
+Paste the Tableau Cloud SCIM secret token in the appropriate field.

-Copy and paste the Base URL shown in the Tableau Online SCIM settings to the appropriate field in your IdP.
+Copy and paste the Base URL shown in the Tableau Cloud SCIM settings to the appropriate field in your IdP.